cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Testing

-To test that our null check is successful, we'll go to line 34 and change our start point to be at (200, 0, 1) instead of (0,0,1): `Vector3D start_point = new Vector3D(200, 0, 1);` This is far, far beyond where our plane is and should result in case 1: the initial ground check failing to find any valid ground.
+To test that our null check is successful, we'll go to *line 34* and change our start point to be at (200, 0, 1) instead of (0,0,1): `Vector3D start_point = new Vector3D(200, 0, 1);` This is far, far beyond where our plane is and should result in case 1: the initial ground check failing to find any valid ground.

 [Picture of the full Start() method for this test.](../assets/walkthroughs/unity/3_graph_generator/checking_for_success.PNG)

-Since the camera is already setup all we need to do is enter playmode to test this.
+Since the camera is already setup, all we need to do is enter playmode to test this.
 Make sure your code matches the picture, **save** the file, minimize Visual Studio, open the Unity editor, then press the play button.

 ![Failure](../assets/walkthroughs/unity/3_graph_generator/failure.PNG)

-*Figure* **3.5** *Error message printed after the graph failed to generate*
+*Figure* **3.5** *Our error message printed after the graph failed to generate*

 If you did this correctly, then the error message we wrote earlier should appear instead of the output from the previous section.
 If you received this result, then you now know how to handle cases where the graph generator could not generate a graph.